 4. Are there policies on how my student organization can raise money, such as soliciting businesses?

 On campus fundraising can include bake sales, raffles, t-shirt sales, or other methods of raising funds from the Willamette community (faculty, staff and students).
-See the Student Organization Handbook for more information about these types of fundraising.
+See the Student Organization Handbook and Resources for Student Organizations for more information about these types of fundraising.

 Off-campus fundraising is defined as any solicitation effort to area businesses or alumni, whether for in-kind donations (goods or services) or monetary donations.
 It is important that all off-campus fundraising go through the Office of Corporate and Foundation Relations (3rd floor, Waller) so that the University presents an organized and coordinated fundraising effort to Salem and surrounding communities.

 5. Can ASWU money be used for purchasing T-shirts?

 According to the ASWU Funding Request Guidelines (money coming from 2210 accounts), "Funding will not be granted for personalized items, equipment, or clothing."

 6. Do I receive any start up money once my organization is approved?